Welcome to the MakerPlace at Midland Public Library.

 Some MakerPlace equipment is available during all of MPL’s open hours (one half hour after opening and until one half hour before closing).
 Check in with your library card at the 2nd floor information desk to use some of our great electronics and robotics kits in the collaborative area, or to book and use the MediaLab.
 Contact 705-526-4216 ext.
 3305 or email@example.com to learn about equipment certification and booking the MakerLab’s 3D printer or laser cutter.

 We have a community expert in the MakerLab (3D printing and design) on Wednesday mornings, 9:30am-1pm.
 Feel free to drop in during that time, or to make an appointment by contacting 705-526-4216 ext.
-3305 or email@example.com.
-You can also contact the Library to make an appointment with a MakerPlace staffperson or volunteer in coding, web design, electronics, digitization, vinyl cutting, or sewing.
+3305 or firstname.lastname@example.org (This volunteer is unavailable April 3, 10 and May 1).
+You can also contact the Library to make an appointment with a MakerPlace staffperson or volunteer in coding, web design, electronics, digitization, vinyl cutting, or sewing..

 Ongoing programs are subject to change and some are dependent on talented community volunteers.
 Watch for our programs for all ages at www.midlandlibrary.com/events to participate in maker programming for kids, families, teens, and adults.
 Join us on Thursday evenings, 6-8pm, in the MakerPlace, for Midland Makers.
 Hear engaging speakers, learn about exciting projects, and have the chance to share and develop your own high- and low-tech interests with everyone in the community.
 If you have a particular technology or project of interest you’d like to present on or hear about, please contact email@example.com.